ichh1915/ARM/README.md

 * The interface is shown as below:
 ![Diagram](https://github.com/ichh1915/ARM/blob/master/FlowChart.png)

-* The following functions are compatible with other members' module and can be easily used little modification:
+* The following functions are compatible with other group members' module and can be easily used with little modification:

 Function | description
 ------------ | -------------